SecUSo/privacy-friendly-passwordgenerator/README.md

 ## Building

-Further development requires Android Studio, we recommend to use at least version 2.3
+Further development requires Android Studio, we recommend to use at least version 2.3<br />
+If you wish to contribute to this project, have a look at the contribution policy.

 ### API Reference